Get the Marcus mobile banking app

 Share this article

-Whether you call yourself self-employed, an independent contractor, freelancer, desk-hopper or just leave the job description as being your own boss, you’ve probably got a good hustle going to keep your business moving.
+Whether you call yourself self-employed, an independent contractor, or freelancer, you’ve probably got a good hustle going to keep your business moving.

 But beyond plotting how to land your next client or expand your business, how far into the future do your plans take you?